 Hearnes, Betty Cooper, Speech, 1971, (C3274)

-Address at dedication of new bandstand in Fayette, MO, at Central Methodist College.
+The papers contain an address at the dedication of the new bandstand in Fayette, Missouri, at Central Methodist College.

 Hearnes, Mrs. Warren E., Tour, 1970, (SUNP0989)